HomeAdvertisingCookieless Ads: Use First-Party Data Right

 5. Deploy progressive profiling: Build customer profiles gradually across interactions

-Value Exchange Ideas: According to Invoca, the most effective value exchanges include exclusive content access, personalised recommendations, loyalty rewards, improved user experiences, and special offers.
-The key is ensuring the value provided justifies the data shared.
+Value Exchange Ideas: According to Invoca, the value exchanges that work best include exclusive content access, personalised recommendations, loyalty rewards, better user experiences, and special offers.
+The point is to make the value worth the data shared.

 • Create unified customer profiles: Combine data from all sources into single customer views